GeyserMC/GeyserWiki/_docs/geyser/setup.md

  - To check whether it is working correctly, you can use the `geyser connectiontest [yourIP]:[yourPort]` command in your server console to check if the server is reachable from the outside.
  - _Restart your server if you edited your config!
 Simply reloading will not work._
 6. Besides the `port` entry in the _Bedrock Section_ of Geyser's `config.yml`, you rarely need to change anything.
 A few examples:
  - `address: 0.0.0.0` The IP address that will listen for connections.
-There is no reason to change this unless you want to limit what IPs can connect to your server.
+There is no reason to change this unless you want to limit what IPs can connect to your server or if your hosting provider instructs you to do so.
- - `port: 19132` The port bedrock players will use to connect.
+  - `port: 19132` The port Bedrock players will use to connect.
 If the option `clone-remote-port` is set to true, this port is ignored, and you'll have to use the same port on bedrock as you would on Java to connect.
-7. The _remote_ section in the `config.yml` determines, which Java server the bedrock players join.
+7. The _remote_ section in the `config.yml` determines, which Java server the Bedrock players join.
 - `address: auto` This means, that geyser configures the server's ip, port and auth-type itself.
 Leaving this at auto is recommended, unless otherwise instructed by a hosting provider.
 - `port: 25565` This should be the port of the Java server.
 By default, it is set to 25565 - your hosting provider may have assigned a different port to your java server, set that here.
 8. If you wish to remove the java account requirement, set up the [floodgate](/floodgate/setup/) plugin.
-This will allow bedrock players to play on your server, without you having to use offline mode.
+This will allow Bedrock players to play on your server, without you having to use offline mode.
-9. For further Geyser config changes, like allowing bedrock players to build on the nether roof, refer to [the config help article](/geyser/understanding-the-config/).
+9. For further Geyser config changes, like allowing Bedrock players to build on the nether roof, refer to [the config help article](/geyser/understanding-the-config/).

 If you're still having problems with Geyser not working or giving you an "Unable to connect to world" error, see the [Common Issues](/geyser/common-issues/) page.\
 For more information, take a look at the [Understanding the Config](/geyser/understanding-the-config/) page, and the [FAQ](/geyser/faq/) page.\